BarisAlbayrakIEEE/lock_free/README.md

 2. The expected ticket of the slot which flexibly defines the state of the slot as **FULL** or **EMPTY**.

-The use of byte array as a storage allows multiple threads to work on the buffer concurrently.
+The use of byte array as a storage allows multiple threads to perform construction and destruction on the buffer concurrently.

 The threads are completely isolated by the well aligned slots (no false sharing) such that each thread works on a different slot at any time.